-Group also detailed, without any comment or analysis, the "issues" that it thought should be covered during its subsequent investigations.

-- 12. The report included three specific questions that the Working Group wanted feedback on from the community.
+- 11. In that Initial Report the Working Group identified the various applications and functions to which "ICANN Geographic Regions" are currently applied by existing ICANN structures.
+It briefly documented other regionally identified processes and structures used within ICANN but not defined in the Bylaws.
+In the report the Working Group also detailed, without any comment or analysis, the "issues" that it thought should be covered during its subsequent investigations. - 12.
+The report included three specific questions on which the Working Group wanted feedback from the community.
 First, despite its thorough research, the WG was particularly concerned that it may have missed specific uses or applications of the geographic regions framework in ICANN's organizational structures.
 The WG asked the community to identify any applications that it may have missed.
 The WG also asked the community to confirm that the scope of its work should be limited to those uses and applications and not be drawn into some of the specific operational applications to which geographic considerations are currently used by ICANN Staff. - 13.
 Second, the WG asked whether the "Usage Categories" it had identified were sufficient and appropriate?
 The Initial report identified Representation, Participation and Operations as the three primary "usage categories" for which geographic regions are currently being utilized within the ICANN community.
 Those categories are an important component of the WG's analytical framework. - 14.
 Finally, the Initial Report set forth a list of 25 potential "Matters To Be Taken Into Consideration" and asked for community feedback on whether any issues should be deleted or others added to the list. - 15.
-The Comment period for the Initial Report was closed on 4 September.
+The Comment period for the Initial Report was closed on 4 September 2009.
 Only one comment was submitted in the forum.
-That comment, from Abdulaziz H. Al-Zoman, Ph.D., made the case for adding an Arabic region to the ICANN Geographic regional framework, but did not address any of the other questions raised by the WG.
+That comment, from Abdulaziz H. Al-Zoman, Ph.D., made the case for adding an Arabic region to the ICANN Geographic Regions framework, but did not address any of the other questions raised by the WG.

-Scope of Interim Report
+Scope of Interim Report:

 16. This Interim Report builds on the foundation of the Working Group's Initial Report and begins to focus on General Principles, Specific Considerations and some of the critical issues ("Matters") that it will address in its Final Report document.
-This document addresses two specific areas: (1) a review of the underlying objectives and general principles of geographic regions; and (2) identification of specific matters to be addressed in the Final Report.
+This document addresses three specific areas.
+It offers (a) a review of the underlying history, objectives and general principles of ICANN's Geographic Regions Framework; (b) it raises a number of fundamental strategic questions for further community consideration; and (c) it expands on a number of specific matters identified in the Initial Report that are likely to be addressed in the Final Report.

-Reviewing the Underlying Objectives of ICANN Geographic Regions - Section A:
+a) Reviewing the Underlying Objectives of ICANN Geographic Regions - Section A:

-17. In its Initial Report, the Working Group detailed HOW Geographic Regions (as defined in the Bylaws) are used throughout ICANN.
+In its Initial Report, the Working Group detailed HOW Geographic Regions (as defined in the Bylaws) are used throughout ICANN.
 It did not address, however, the more fundamental question of WHY Geographic Regions are used.
-The Working Group believes that we must understand these underlying objectives before we can properly assess whether they are currently being met.
-To do so, we must examine ICANN's history.
+The Working Group believes those underlying objectives must be understood before we can properly assess whether they are currently being met.
+To do so, we must examine ICANN's history and Section A first reviews the evolution of the Geographic Regions framework.

-Examining Fundamental Questions, Confirming General Principles and Addressing Specific Considerations - Section B:
+b) Raising Fundamental Questions and Confirming General Principles - Section B:

-18. The Working Group directly confronts a number of the fundamental questions, principles and considerations that helped contribute to the underlying objectives of the current geographic regions framework and establishes some general parameters for addressing them in a coherent manner.
+In this brief section, the Working Group directly addresses a number of the fundamental questions, principles and considerations that helped contribute to the underlying objectives of the current geographic regions framework and establishes some general parameters for addressing them in a coherent manner.
+For the first time, this section also proposes some hypothetical questions that the Working Group would like to consider discussing or including in its Final Report.